AndersDeath/diary2/000-current.md

 # 28 April - Sontag  - Berlin - 584 Tag der Einwanderung - Hot Sunny

 The day was nice and really hot.
 I was on eastside gallery again.
 I like this place.
 ALso Mercedes arena is Uber one.
 It's interesting.
 I analyzed agreement that Visiable offered to me.
 I prepared a lot of questions that are important to be answered.
 Also I did a lot of things.
 I am good.
 In the evening we went to the part and had a good time.
 Everything is nice.
 I am still very nervous because of everything.
 It's a trauma to have that shit from tax office.
 In general the day was nice.
+Tomorrow I am going to doctor.